 We also underwrite reinsurance on behalf of joint ventures, principally including Top Layer Reinsurance Ltd. ("Top Layer Re"), recorded under the equity method of accounting, and DaVinci Reinsurance Ltd. ("DaVinci").
-The financial results of DaVinci and DaVinci's parent company, DaVinciRe Holdings Ltd. ("DaVinciRe"), are consolidated in our financial statements.
-For your convenience, we have included a glossary beginning on page 53 of selected insurance end reinsurance terms.
+The financial results of DaVinci and DaVinci and DaVinci Reinsurance Ltd. ("DaVinciRe"), are consolidated in our financial statements.
+For your convenience, we have included a glossary beginning on page 53 of selected insurance and reinsurance terms.
 All dollar amounts referred to in this Form 10-K are in U.S. dollars unless otherwise indicated.
 Any discrepancies in the tables included herein between the amounts listed and the totals thereof are due to rounding.